NiceTSY/nice-cypher-add-ons/README.md

 ## Disclaimer

-> <p align="justify"> All my scripts are under the MIT license, so feel free do to whatever you want with them.
+> <p align="justify"> All my scripts are under the BSD-3-Clause license, so feel free do to whatever you want with them.
 A little credit is always appreciated.
 I just ask for you to try to keep the same scope as me.
 > Also, feel free to make a pull request!
 I will be more than happy to see what are your QOL too! </p>

 > <p align="justify"> This module follow the <a href="https://www.montecookgames.com/fan-use-policy/">Fan Use Policy</a> from Monte Cook Games, and therefore does not contains anything from the books. </p>